What is an API?

 There is much more to discuss about API requirements, including whether to use XML or JSON for the body data, what different kinds of APIs need in their headers, what a RESTful API is all about, and so on, but we’ll save that for another blog!

-- The API Fundamentals for FileMaker Developers course from Productive Computing University covers how they work, common use cases, how to set up the connection, how to prepare API calls, and how to parse responses.
-This course focuses on working directly with the FileMaker Data API as the foundation.
+The API Fundamentals for FileMaker Developers is a great starting point.
+This course covers how APIs work, JSON formatting, common use cases, how to set up the connection, prepare API calls, and parse responses.
+Most importantly, you'll learn to work directly with the FileMaker Data API.

-- API DevCon Session: This session, titled “How to Understand the Basics of API,” reviews the basics from this blog and more!
+- API DevCon Session: This free recording of “How to Understand the Basics of API” session reviews the basics from this blog and more!

-If you are interested in additional FileMaker API videos and training, we have several free videos available on our YouTube channel:
+If you are interested in additional FileMaker API videos and training, we have a number of free videos available on our YouTube channel:

 If you are interested in additional FileMaker videos, training courses or product news, please: